ibm-cloud-docs/watson-assistant/sms-reference.md

 | `smsActSendMedia` | Enables MMS messaging.  | `mediaURL`: Specifies a JSON array of publicly accessible media URLs that are sent to the user. |
 | `smsActSetDisambiguationConfig` | Configures how to handle the choices that are displayed in a disambiguation list. | `prefixText`: Text to include before each option.
 For example, `Press %s for` where `%s` represents the number corresponding to a list choice; this is replaced with the actual number at run time. |
 | `smsActSetOptionsConfig` | Configures how to handle option response types. | `prefixText`: Text to include before each option.
 For example, `Press %s for` where `%s` represents the number corresponding to a list choice; this is replaced with the actual number at run time. |
-{: caption="Table 1.
-Actions that you can initiate from the action" caption-side="top"}
+{: caption="Actions that you can initiate from the action" caption-side="top"}

 ## Reserved context variables
 {: #sms-reference-context-variables}